systemetric/robocon-website/about/for-teachers.md

 ### What are the dates for the competition?

-RoboCon is launched in the October half term, and the final is held on the second Wednesday and Thursday in the Easter holidays.
-In 2023, this was the 12th and 13th of April.
+RoboCon is launched in the October half term, and the final is held on Wednesday(12th) Thursday(13th) April

 ### What will a kickoff consist of?